Climate Change. Part 31.

 "Every time you see a report, things get worse, and we’re still not taking any action.
 It adds support that these changes are happening, that they are observable."

 One of the effects causing this warming is called "Arctic amplification."
 Extensive sea ice reflects most of the sun's rays back into space.
 However, as ice dissapears, the open ocean water is darker than the ice was.
 Thus, as sea ice melts, the water absorbs more heat.
-This, in turn, melts more sea ice, producing what is called a "positive feedback loop."
+This, in turn, melts more sea ice, producing what is referred to as a "positive feedback loop" with accelerating impact.

 Other observation are that:

-- What is called "Old ice," persists from year to year and forms thick layers that resist melting.
-It has declined in area by 95% over the past 33 years.
+- What is referred to as "Old ice," persists from year to year and forms thick layers that resist melting.
+It has declined in area by 95% over the past 33 years!

 - With the warming of the ocean, algae is rapidly expanding in the Arctic and may cause poisoning of marine life and humans in the area.